shaniWhite/WebGL-Basketball-Court/README.md

 ###### Group Members ############

 - Shani White - 207880394
-- Daphne Messing -
+- Daphne Messing - 322630518

 ###### ######################

 ## How to Run the Project

+## How to Run This Project

-1. Clone or download this repository to your local machine.
+- Clone or download the repository to your local machine.
-2. Ensure the folder structure is preserved (especially the `/src` directory and the basketball texture file).
+- Navigate to the project folder in your terminal.
+- Run `npm install` to install all dependencies.
+- Start the development server with `npm run dev`.
-3. Open `index.html` in a modern browser (e.g. Chrome) — it requires no server setup.
+- Open the local server URL shown in the terminal (usually http://localhost:5173/) in a modern browser like Chrome.
-4. Use the mouse to explore the court interactively!
+- Use your mouse to interactively orbit, zoom, and pan around the basketball court.
+- Ensure the folder structure is preserved, especially `/src`, `/screenshots`, and any texture assets used.

 ## Features Implemented